Robomarti/Tiralabra/documentation/Implementation document.md

 ## Project structure

 The main application in src/index.py will start the process and print outputs.
 To start the application, invoke commands are used from tasks.py file.
 All the logic will be happening in src/logic/ directory.

-There is the dungeon_generation.py that delegates room creation to src/logic/room_generation.py and mostly just creates connections between the generated rooms.
+In the src/logic/ directory there is dungeon_generation.py that delegates room creation to src/logic/room_generation.py and mostly just creates connections between the generated rooms.
 In addition to room_generation.py there is also delaunay_triangulation.py.
 It contains a Delaunay triangulation algorithm that the dungeon generator uses to choose which rooms should have paths between them.

 Then the dungeon generator uses the minimum_spanning_tree.py, which uses Prim's algorithm to choose the paths that result in shortest lengths of paths that still connect the whole map.
 After this, other paths are discarded.

+Finally, src/logic/flood_fill.py replaces all the empty tiles (room tiles) with blue color, and all the dots (paths between rooms) with yellow color.
+After that datatypes/rooms.py contains the function find_longest_path() which finds the two most distant rooms from each other, and assigns them as the start and end rooms.

 I also created some custom datatypes for the sake of more pleasant programming for me, and they can be found under src/datatypes/ directory.